NVIDIA-NIM-Agent-Blueprints/digital-human/deploy/README.md

 ## Load Data into the Knowledge Base

-There are 3 methods available for adding data to the Retrieval-Augmented Generation (RAG) knowledge base.
+There are 2 methods available for adding data to the Retrieval-Augmented Generation (RAG) knowledge base.

-1. Access the RAG Playground at <http://localhost:3001/orgs/nvidia/models/text-qa-chatbot>.
-In the Knowledge Base section, select "Drag and drop a file" to upload your PDF documents.

-1. Alternatively, use the API by sending requests to the `/documents` endpoint at http://localhost:8081/documents.
+1. Access the API by sending requests to the `/documents` endpoint at http://localhost:8081/documents.
 Below is an example cURL command for this method:

    ```bash
    pathToDocument="/path/to/document.pdf"